euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/02Preparation/WorkspaceONE_Android_IntegrationPreparation.md

 4. Install your application from Hub.

     Your application can now be installed from the Hub on the device.
-Find it in the App Catalog section and select to install it.
+Find it in the App Catalog section, or in the  and select to install it.

+    **Warning**: If the App Catalog opens in the browser instead of in Hub, don't install your app from there.
+If you do, then the application under development won't work later when installed via the Android Debug Bridge (adb).
+Instead, follow the instructions in the [Appendix: How to push installation of an application from the console].

     In case of difficulties, see the [Troubleshooting] tips.